el3um4s/strani-anelli-blog/_posts/2022/2022-12-06-devadvent-2022-06-reverse-words/2022-12-06-devadvent-2022-06-reverse-words.md

 ### The solution

-{% include picture img="image-2.webp" ext="jpg" alt="robot humanoid grabbing a book" %}
+{% include picture img="image-2.webp" ext="jpg" alt="a cute little robot grabbing a book. beautiful light. soft colour scheme, 8 k render" %}

 The first thing to do is to read the problem well.
 It's not just about reversing the order of the letters in a word or phrase.
 It's not just about reversing the order of the letters in a word or phrase.
 But it may be useful to start from this part, to understand how to deal with the problem.